crxig-rxberts/Chess/README.md

 After changes CHS-8 and prior changes, my Board.cpp was looking very clustered and had many examples of bad coding practice throughout.
 See the original [here](https://github.com/crxig-rxberts/Chess/blob/b9118a0b2a8216f9f4423f2c801c87bbb2e23a61/src/Board.cpp).
-Not only did I encapsulate all the code into its own helper class, BoardEvent.cpp, I also refactored the code to be much more readable and modular, something that i will into more detail on in section 3, but the latest BoardEvent.cpp can be seen [here](https://github.com/crxig-rxberts/Chess/blob/main/src/BoardEvent.cpp).
+Not only did I encapsulate all the code into its own helper class, BoardEvent.cpp, I also refactored the code to be much more readable and modular, something that I will into more detail on in section 3, but the latest BoardEvent.cpp can be seen [here](https://github.com/crxig-rxberts/Chess/blob/main/src/BoardEvent.cpp).

 ### 2d.
 Assuring quality